CosBett/UniQuotes-Website/README.md

 3. Open and edit with a code editor of your preference.

 ### Usage Instruction,
-1. Open your browser (preferably google chrome and active internet connection is required.) and paste the link below;
- or <a href="" > Click here</a> to acess the
+1. Open your browser (preferably google chrome and active internet connection is required.) and paste the link below; https://cosbett.github.io/UniQuotes-Website/ or <a href="https://cosbett.github.io/UniQuotes-Website/" > Click here</a> to acess the
 2. Depending on your needs you can easily maneuver around the page.
 3. The page provides well label buttons to make usage easily understandable and interative.